-While residency life can be demanding, we believe that maintaining a balanced life is an important part of being a high-performing professional.
-Our culture in the Department of Pediatrics at The Mount Sinai Hospital provides you many opportunities to have fun, and we encourage you to make the most of our amazing location here in New York City.
+While residency can be demanding, we believe that maintaining a balanced life is an important part of being a high-performing professional.
+Our culture in the Department of Pediatrics at The Mount Sinai Hospital provides you with many opportunities to have fun, and we encourage you to make the most of our amazing location here in New York City.

 - Yearly dinner at the Chair of Pediatrics’ home for each PGY class

 - Program-wide karaoke and bowling nights

 - Weekly happy hours at our favorite Upper East Side establishments